klevultd/frontend-sdk/packages/klevu-core/README.md

 ## Last searches

-To get list of last searches you can use the `KlevuLastSearches` class.
+To get the list of last searches you can use the `KlevuLastSearches` class.

 To get the list of last searches call `KlevuLastSearches.get()` and if you wish to store a search use `KlevuLastSearches.save('user search string')`